GOP’s election inquiry: Courts, conspiracies and more costs

 In Arizona, millions of dollars were supplied by Trump supporters to underwrite the effort.
 In Pennsylvania, Senate Republicans concluded it would be illegal to accept private donations for the task and they would use taxpayer dollars.

-The original contract between Senate Republicans and Envoy Sage is $270,000, but Dush’s office acknowledged the Fulton County undertaking was not covered under the original contract and requires an addendum.
+The original contract between Senate Republicans and Envoy Sage is $270,250, but Dush’s office acknowledged the Fulton County undertaking was not covered under the original contract and requires an addendum.
+The addendum, dated Jan.
+20, adds another $187,865, according to a copy posted online by the state Treasury Department.

 In addition, lawyers are now representing both Republican and Democratic senators in two different court cases, one on the subpoena and one over Fulton County’s voting machines.